Revolutionizing Database Q&A with Large Language Models: Comprehensive Benchmark and Evaluation

 \section{\bench Dataset Generation}

-A dataset comprising question and answer pairs is necessary to evaluate the performance of a DB \qa bot.
-Manually constructing such a dataset is too costly.
-However, online resources can not provide high-quality and broad-coverage database-related questions.
+A dataset consisting of pairs of questions and answers is crucial for evaluating the performance of a DataBase Question-Answering (DBQA) bot.
+However, manually creating such pairs is labor-intensive.
+Publicly accessible data often fails to encompass the diverse topics that database users might propose.
+This section introduces techniques for generating a dataset tailored to the DBQA benchmark.

-As shown in Figure~\ref{fig:intro} (a), the DB queries are divided into three subsets, corresponding to three key skill sets of an LLM-based DB \qa bot. \textit{General DB queries} can evaluate whether the bot grasps DB-related concepts and knowledge. \textit{Product-specific queries} can evaluate whether the bot applies knowledge and adapts to real-life DB circumstances. \textit{Instance-specific queries} can evaluate the proficiency of the bot in DB troubleshooting.
+As shown in Figure~\ref{fig:intro} (a), the DB questions can be divided into three subsets, corresponding to three key skill sets of an LLM-based DBQA bot. \textit{General DB questions} can evaluate whether the bot grasps DB-related concepts and knowledge. \textit{Product-specific questions} can evaluate whether the bot applies knowledge of the target database product. \textit{Instance-specific questions} can evaluate whether the bot adapts to real-life DB circumstances.

-The three query categories are different in (1) data sources: general DB queries are publicly available, while product-specific queries and instance-specific queries are almost impossible to get complete examples online.
-(2) problem background: the latter two categories (i.e., product-specific queries and instance-specific queries) need supporting information, such as the product manual and instance context.
+The three question categories are different in (1) data sources: general DB questions are publicly available, while product-specific questions and instance-specific questions are almost impossible to obtain complete examples online.
+(2) problem background: the latter two categories (i.e., product-specific questions and instance-specific questions) need supporting information, such as the product manual and instance context.
 (3) ground-truth answers: the latter two categories must provide retrieval results or tool invocation results to demonstrate the reasoning and produce trustworthy answers.

 \textbf{Data Statistics}.
-Accordingly, we propose methods to construct the dataset for each category separately.
-As shown in Table \ref{tab:dataset}, we construct a dataset with bi-lingual \qa pairs on the three categories, translating English pairs into Chinese and vice-versa, leading to a total of over 120,000 \qa pairs in each language.
+Accordingly, we propose methods to construct the dataset for each category.
+As shown in Table \ref{tab:dataset}, we construct a dataset with bi-lingual \qa pairs on the three categories, translating English pairs into Chinese and vice-versa, leading to a total of over 200,000 \qa pairs.